NoUseFreak/Breadcrumbr/README.md

 ## License

-Notifier is licensed under the MIT license.
+This project is licensed under the MIT license.